 [Section 21 amended by No. 42 of 2004 s.
 147.]

-22. Serious and wilful misconduct
+22. Serious and wilful misconduct by worker, effect of

 If it is proved that the injury of a worker is attributable to his —

-(a) voluntary consumption of alcoholic liquor or of a drug of addiction, or both, which impairs the proper functioning of his faculties;
+(a) voluntary consumption of alcoholic liquor or of a drug of addiction, or both, which impairs the proper functioning of his faculties; or

 (b) failure, without reasonable excuse, proof of which is on him, to use protective equipment, clothing, or accessories provided by his employer for the worker’s use; or